Quitting smoking: the best thing you can do to improve your health

 You only need to use the seeds in one ear (I would suggest the one on the side on which you don’t sleep or use the phone).
 You can switch ears after the first week if there’s any soreness or irritation.
 When treating something like smoking, the best results are seen when the points on the ear are under constant treatment.
 Many acupuncturists use small “clip-on” needles that stay on the ear for days at a time.

-I personally prefer recommending the seed method because it’s easy for people to do on their own and there’s no chance of infections in the ear.
 When done correctly, seeding is reported to have about an 80% success rate in helping to stop smoking.

 The second way you can help curb your smoking habit involves acupuncture points on your wrists.
 The following three points are stimulated for 30 seconds to a minute twice a day, as well as any time the urge for tobacco arises.
 It is best to work the points on both wrists.
 (You also can use your fingertip or a blunt object).